Part V

 Conclusion: From Chasing Shadows to Embodying Wholeness Within Supported Recovery

-Addiction and compulsion are intricate shadows, woven from threads of biology, psychology, trauma, and the adaptive strategies that once helped you survive, all shaped by culture.
+Addiction and compulsion are shaped by biology, trauma, culture, and adaptive strategies that once helped you survive.

-Meeting them requires both deep compassion for the pain beneath and an unflinching commitment to accountability for one’s actions.
+Meeting them requires compassion for the pain underneath and an unflinching commitment to accountability for harm.

 Reflection Prompts for Readers Stable in Supported Recovery: